 Check out our guide on how to fly a quadcopter for step by step instructions on how to go from a newbie level to pro!

 Once you have these skills nailed down, practice flying through obstacles.
 You can set these up at home and use a nano/micro sized craft or set your own obstacle course outside!
 You can even use natural obstacles like tree branches.

 Of course, knowing your controls is necessary before you fly but experiment with different calibrations and sensitivities on your controls for different flight experiences.
 Learn to adapt with different settings.
 You’ll need this skill later down the road when you build your own multirotor with drone racing.

+Drone simulators can be an invaluable tool for anyone getting into drone racing.
 Like we’ve mentioned in our how to fly guide, use a drone simulator to compliment your training.
 This is especially useful during winter and other unfavourable times during the year.
 Use something like the Heli-X simulator.

 A word of caution though: Do not completely rely on this and ignore real world flying experience.
 Focus your attention primarily on a real quad and only use a simulator when you are bored and/or want to stay indoors when the weather is dire outside.

 As mentioned earlier, if you haven’t nailed down basic flying skills, start with a nano/micro quad.
 You are probably going to crash a lot before you master flying and you do not want to lose an expensive craft in the process.

 Cheaper quads are also great because the replacement parts for them also come cheaper.
 Damaged your propellers?
 No worries.
 You do not have to spend a fortune to get another craft!